Msarang7/Msarang7.github.io/cv.md

 Recipient of ACM Grant, Compute 2017

 `2018`
-Best Studnet Chapter , Association of Computing Machinery
+Best Studnet Chapter in India , Association of Computing Machinery

 `2019`
-Best Student Chapter, Association of Computing Machinery
+Best Student Chapter in India, Association of Computing Machinery

+`2019`
+Winner of Best Open Source Project, INC 2019

+`2019`
+Winner of Best Project in Machine Learning Domain, INC 2019

 ## Publications